 Tan's innovation comes in his pioneering concept of Gastro-Botanica, a contemporary cuisine that applies classical French cooking techniques to natural ingredients.
 Botanical elements such as tubers, vegetables and fruits form an essential part of the menu, rather than acting as mere sides or garnish—one dish is even called "Interpretation of My Favourite Vegetables".

-Appreciate the chef's creative culinary play with his signature dish of carabinero prawns—accompanying the shellfish are seasonal tomatoes, vintage sherry and Kristal de Chine caviar.
+Appreciate the chef's creative culinary ideas in his signature dishes like carabinero prawns—accompanying the shellfish are seasonal tomatoes, vintage sherry and Kristal de Chine caviar.
 Those less keen on a veggie overload can sink their teeth into other selections, too.
 Cut up some Japanese A4 Toriyama beef topped with luscious soya caramel, or succulent Maine lobster paired with rice and squid.

 Corner House.
 1 Cluny Road, Singapore 259569. +65 6469 1000.